ndidplatform/ndidplatform.github.io/example-onboarding-flow.md

  - This request_id can be used to check the status of request through [GET /identity/requests/{request_id}](https://app.swaggerhub.com/apis/ndid/identity/1.0#/default/get_request_status) API.

- - **IDP** will check if ns/id exists before onboarding new identity, if existed **IDP** triggers the request for user consent.
+ - **IdP** will check if ns/id exists before onboarding new identity, if existed **IdP** triggers the request for user consent.
- - After obtaining user consent, **IDP** will process onboarding or reject identity addition, and respond through same IDP callback url API, but with `type: onboard_request`.
+ - After obtaining user consent, **IdP** will process onboarding or reject identity addition, and respond through same IdP callback url API, but with `type: onboard_request`.

 ## Scenario#2 : Adding new accessor
 > ![NDID Node](images/add-new-accessor.png)

-- IDP->Platform : POST /identity/citizenid/1234567890123/accessors
+- IdP->Platform : POST /identity/citizenid/1234567890123/accessors
 ```yaml
 {
   "accessor_type": "RSA-2048",